aeraposo/Data-310-Public-Raposo/Project_3.md

 *Model prediction:* 18.373161<br/>
 *True value:* 35.9370880126953<br/>

 It is possible that the model is overfit.
 This is supported by my relatively smooth graphs above and the fact that the model can seemingly only predict values in a small window (~18-20 based on my limited examples above).
 It may also be that the model is underfit because of the small training set, batch sizes, and low epochs.
-As I was unable to graph validations error/other scores, I am unable to tell which of these it the case. ¯\_(ツ)_/¯ <br/>
+As I was unable to graph validations error/other scores, I am unable to tell which of these it the case.<br/>

 Beyond challenges with fitting the model, the data itself also presents some **limitations**, including:<br/>
 - From above, a tall appartment building looks the same as a single family home so the model may be incorrectly determining building size incorrectly.